-Maryland Rental Lease Agreements
+Maryland Rental Lease Agreement Templates

 What is a Maryland Lease Agreement?

-A Maryland Lease Agreement is a legally-binding document that establishes parameters for the lease of a residential property.
+A Maryland Lease Agreement is a legally-binding document that establishes parameters for the lease of a residential or commercial property.
 Signees are required to uphold the specified duties relevant to them to ensure their legal obligations are met.
 Landlords looking for a means to streamline the tenant selection process are advised to require any prospective tenants to complete a rental application form.